Fan captures 'Deadpool 2' scene on social media, including giant panda

 Drones, helicopters, and giant pandas… oh my!
-For the past week, one lucky Vancouver resident has enjoyed an up close and personal view of the Deadpool 2 set from his condo windows, and recently posted a video of all the activity to YouTube.
+One lucky Vancouver resident recently enjoyed an up close and personal view of the Deadpool 2 set from his condo windows, and posted a video of all the activity to YouTube.
 The two-minute clip, which you can watch below, features great behind-the-scenes footage of a camera-equipped drone circling the set filming the action, and a helicopter surveying the scene as well.
 The amateur cameraman also captured footage of Ryan Reynolds in full Deadpool garb catching a breather on top of an overturned truck that’s adjacent to the aforementioned oversized black-and-white member of the Ursidae family.

 Filming #DeadPool2 underneath the Granville Street Bridge today. @yvrshoots @WhatsFilming @myvancity pic.twitter.com/f480ecFlIM